pitfail/pitfail-reports/report2/report2.rst

 missing from the implementation: (1) historic portfolio performance, (2) multiple portfolios, and (3) league navigation.
-These missing interface elements will be restored after companies, leagues, and logging of historic prices are implemented in the next iteration of Pitfail.
+These missing interface elements will be restored after companies, leagues, and logging of historic prices are implemented in the next iteration of PitFail.

 Buying Stocks
 -------------
-Purchasing stocks is one of the fundamental activities on Pitfail.
+Purchasing stocks is one of the fundamental activities on PitFail.
 The interface for buying stocks is very similar to the interface shown in the original mockups: when the user enters a valid ticker symbol in the large search bar, a small stock quote expands below the search bar.
 This quote